akeeba/panopticon/documentation/Configuration Parameters.md

 ### `session_timeout`
 **Session Timeout**

-How long is a login session valid for
+How long is a login session valid for.

 Default: 1440

+UOM: Minutes

+### `caching_time`
+**Cache Time**

+How long to cache the collected site information and other generated data.

+Default: 60

 UOM: Minutes